Ar Tonelico II: Melody of Metafalica (PlayStation 2)

 There really is a surprising depth to Ar Tonelico 2.
 At a glance, the whole thing seems really simple.
 Your first taste of combat ends in two turns, and everything in the game is perfectly square because entire buildings have polygon counts in the dozens.
 But the sheer volume of the game is impressive, you can veer off the main path for hours if you're so inclined.
 Yet it's accessible and familiar.
 No one who's ever touched a JRPG will have any problem picking it up and feeling at home.
 Just don't get too comfortable.
 The game is always ready to throw you a curve ball.

-If you enjoyed this Ar Tonelico II: Melody of Metafalica review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Ar Tonelico II: Melody of Metafalica review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!